vipulnaik/working-drafts/eaf/my-donation-budget-and-fallback-donation-allocation.md

 spending resources on anything other than AI safety if imminent AI timelines are plausible.
 But I want to mull these further and make a final decision as of the time I actually want to allocate the $5,000.

+## Seeking your thoughts

+I wrote this post mostly to record my own thoughts rather than to make a particular point for other people.
+But if you were patient enough to read enough of the post, I appreciate it and hope you found something interesting enough to be worth your while!

+If you have thoughts on any parts of the post, I would appreciate them.
+These parts in particular are ones where I'm most interested in hearing thoughts, but don't limit yourself to just these!

+* What do you think about my solution in terms of conditionally allocating a portion of my donation budget to fallback donation targets?
+Would you recommend a different approach that has most of the advantages of my approach, but that is even better on at least some counts?

+* Are there crucial considerations I seem to be missing regarding how to decide between the EA Funds?
+I say "seem to be" because there's probably stuff in my head I didn't write down -- so I may not actually be missing them -- but I would still love to hear what you think is missing in the articulated portion of my thinking.

+* Any thoughts on how soon I should get started with making donations to fallback donation targets?
+Should I start in 2022, or wait till 2023 when I expect to have built a more substantive picture?